masolimano/maneage/README-hacking.md

      script will crash).
 To do that, just modify the years in `reproduce/software/config/installation/texlive.conf`, then delete
      `.build/software/tarballs/install-tl-unx.tar.gz`.
 The next time you
-     run `./configure`, the new TeXLive will be installed and used.
+     run `./project configure`, the new TeXLive will be installed and used.

  - **Pre-publication: add notice on reproducibility**: Add a notice somewhere prominent in the first page within your paper, informing the